curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 *To convert a follower, prove you can accurately simulate them.*

-[sounds like velocifero, ellipse imogen heap. full of wonder and light. comforting]
+[sounds like velocifero, ellipse imogen heap. full of wonder and light. comforting] [second plateau- unpacked all dimensions  in all DNA]

 Elidad looked out of the airplane window at the snowy landscape of the French Alps.